 It's time to relax!
-You now have your very own portable spa by Fiji Spas.
-By fully understanding the operation of each of the features of your new Fiji Spa, you will be assured of many years of hassle-free, hot water therapy and fun.
+You now have your very own portable spa.
+By fully understanding the operation of each of the features of your new spa, you will be assured of many years of hassle-free, hot water therapy and fun.

-Your safety is of paramount importance to the Fiji Spas family.
+Your safety is of paramount importance.
 We urge you to read and become thoroughly familiar with all safety aspects addressed in this manual.